 New York

 Like Rhode Island, New York’s reusable legislation focuses on application fees.
-Unlike Rhode Island, the report must be no older than 30 days.
-Further, New York landlords cannot charge a fee if tenants provide their own background and credit checks.
+New York landlords cannot charge a fee if tenants provide their own background and credit checks.

 TurboTenant’s Approach to Tenant Screening

 TurboTenant facilitates portable tenant screening by centralizing reports in a single location within the platform.
 From there, you can locate individual reports and save them as PDFs.
-Just go to print the report, but instead of printing it, save it as a PDF.
+You’ll save them by going through the flow of printing the report, but instead saving it as a PDF.

-This step is important in the case of a denial.
-A renter may request a copy of their screening report to use at other properties, or your state may require you to provide the report.
-The above process helps you do that quickly.
-Just email the saved PDF.
-But that’s just one side of the equation.
+Of course, this process only applies to renters whom you deny.
+In the case of a denial, they may request a copy of their screening report to use at other properties, and the process above helps you do that quickly.
+That’s just one side of the equation.

-In states where you’re allowed to accept reusable reports, study the document carefully to ensure its authenticity using our tips above.
+In states where you’re allowed to accept reusable reports, study the document carefully to ensure its authenticity.
 If the renter can send the application from an FCRA-accredited website, that can help you ensure the information is accurate.
-Depending on the state, you can reject it and opt to re-screen the tenant.
-If they’re hesitant, be wary.

-In all, tenant screening is just one aspect of the puzzle.
+Tenant screening is just one aspect of the puzzle.
 To streamline your entire property management process, consider TurboTenant.
 With online rent collection, maintenance management, and lease generation, in addition to tenant screening, you’ll save significant amounts of time and money.
-Sign up today; it’s free
+Sign up today; it’s free.

 FAQ